CodeDynasty-dev/Jetpath/docs/docs/testing.md

 # Testing & Debugging

-Ensuring your JetPath application is reliable and maintainable requires effective testing and debugging strategies.
-JetPath's structure, with its focus on distinct handlers, plugins, and middleware, lends itself well to various testing approaches.
+Ensuring your Jetpath application is reliable and maintainable requires effective testing and debugging strategies.
+Jetpath's structure, with its focus on distinct handlers, plugins, and middleware, lends itself well to various testing approaches.

 ---